cujojs/most/docs/api.md

 ####`stream.startWith(x) -> Stream`
 ####`most.startWith(x, stream) -> Stream`

 Create a new stream containing `x` followed by all events in `stream`.
+End signal value of the result stream will be the same as on input stream.

 ```js
 stream:              a-b-c-d->